TrueConf Group Features

 • Creating, deleting, and editing contacts

 • Call log.
-Displays recent contacts with an indication of the direction and completion status.
-Option to call back.
-Option to remove all calls at once or a specific one.
+Displays recent contacts with indicators for call direction and completion status.
+Allows redialing and the option to clear all calls at once or a specific one.

-• The ability to assign up to 5 addresses to a contact, including those using the same protocol, and to call the contact by automatically cycling through addresses until a connection is established.
+• The ability to assign up to 5 addresses to a contact, including those with the same protocol, and to call the contact by automatically cycling through addresses until a connection is established.

-• Automatic detection and display of fully compatible video conferencing terminals in the local network address book.
+• Automatic detection and display of fully compatible VCS terminals in the address book within the local network.

 • Importing contacts from the TrueConf Server user directory